Woman holding head at desk

 “Keep me as the apple of the eye, hide me under the shadow of thy wings.”—Psalm 17:8

-“No weapon formed against thee shall prosper; and every tongue that shall rise against thee in judgment thou shalt condemn.”—Isaiah 54:17
+“No weapon that is formed against thee shall prosper; and every tongue that shall rise against thee in judgment thou shalt condemn.”—Isaiah 54:17

 They call it professionalism.
-You know it’s warfare.
+You suspect it’s warfare.

 Get your copy of The Scapegoat's Trial!
 Witness the Weight